 In many states, managed care organizations (MCOs) are responsible for delivering most Medicaid services.
-As such, MCOs are uniquely positioned to help Medicaid beneficiaries access not only much-needed physical and mental health services, but also non-medical supports that can influence health status.
+As such, MCOs are uniquely positioned to help Medicaid beneficiaries access not only much-needed physical and mental health services, but also community and social supports that can influence health status.

-In Texas, the Center for Health Care Strategies (CHCS) is partnering with a group of health sector stakeholders in harnessing the capacity of MCOs to address the non-medical, root causes of poor health for patients across the state.
+In Texas, the Center for Health Care Strategies (CHCS) is partnering with a group of health sector stakeholders to harness the capacity of MCOs to address the non-medical, root causes of poor health for patients across the state.
 This project is focusing on improving access to healthy food, housing conditions, transportation, and other social factors that often have a direct impact on a person’s health.
-The Texas Managed Care Organization Social Determinants of Health Learning Collaborative is a partnership of the Texas Association of Health Plans, Texas Association of Community Health Plans, and CHCS, with support provided by the Episcopal Health Foundation and the Robert Wood Johnson Foundation.
+The Texas Managed Care Organization Social Determinants of Health Learning Collaborative is a partnership of the Texas Association of Health Plans, Texas Association of Community Health Plans, and CHCS.
+It is made possible through support from the Episcopal Health Foundation, with previous funding from the Robert Wood Johnson Foundation.

 - Evidence on effective interventions to address social service needs, including transportation, food insecurity, and housing;